Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 No method is stipulated for choosing the dealer.
 A hanafuda-specific method involves each player drawing a card from the deck, and the player with the earliest month becomes the dealer.
 In the event of a tie, the highest-ranked card within the month is considered the earliest.
 If there is still a tie, then the players re-draw.

 ## Distributing the Initial Cards
 In the three-player version of the game, 7 cards are dealt to each player, and 6 cards face-up to the table.

 In the two-player version, 8 cards are dealt to each player, and a further 8 cards face-up to the table.

+With four players, 5 cards are dealt to each player, and 8 cards to the field.

 The remainder of the deck is placed face-down to form the draw pile.

 There is no required order for dealing the cards, though certain traditional conventions exist.
 With two players, the dealer typically deals 4 cards to the opponent, 4 to the table, 4 to themselves, then repeats.
 Sometimes this is done in packets of two instead of four.